 Gould's 1994 death led to a prompt reversion to the mean.
 With no prominent voice arguing otherwise, the Virgin with Child was once more embraced as a genuine Parmigianino of the 1530s.
 London's National Gallery had it on loan from 2011 to 2015, and it's reported they considered buying it.

 Just this week a Times article quoted Ekserdjian as saying that, of all the artist's works, the Getty painting is "the most entrancing and gorgeous of the lot… an elegant and stylish figural group, combined with a luscious landscape."

-There are no more than three Parmigianino paintings now in American museums.
-They are at the Detroit Institute of Arts (probably a copy), the Kimbell, and the Blanton Museum of Art, Austin (a monochrome oil sketch for a print).
-None are comparable to the Virgin with Child.
+There are probably just two Parmigianino paintings now in American museums.
+Both are in Texas, at the Kimbell and the Blanton Museum of Art, Austin (a monochrome oil sketch for a print).
+Neither is comparable to the Virgin with Child.